-In 2012/13 Ernst & Young (who managed MMI's business affairs and assets) set a levy of 15% (\pounds 6,537) against clients/owners potential liabilities as an estimate of the amount that would be needed to achieve a solvent run-off.
-This figure has been included in the 2012/13 accounts as a provision.
-The likelihood and timing of any additional liabilities is unknown at this stage.
+In 2012/13 Ernst & Young (who managed MMI's business affairs and assets) set a levy of 15% (£6,537) against clients/owners potential liabilities as an estimate of the amount that would be needed to achieve a solvent run-off.
+During 2013/14 the levy was called and the provision was applied.
+The likelihood and timing of any additional claims is unknown, but deemed unlikely at this stage.